spacy-pl/demo/README.md

 The Docker container can be built using docker compose.
 This works, but is not yet as efficient as I would like it to be.

-1. In order for dvc to work, set up your aws credentials and copy `~/.aws` directory contents into `dev/.aws`.
-They will not be added to git thanks to `dev/.gitignore`.
+1. In order for dvc to work, place your google cloud json key in `dev/`, its protected from adding to git via `.gitignore`
 2. `docker-compose build` installs as much as possible, this is only done once
-3. `docker-compose up` currently not only runs the app, but also some preprocessing which in the future will likely be moved to build.
+3. `docker-compose up` currently not only runs the app, but also some preprocessing which in the future will likely be moved to build (but is now impossible due to demo's directory structure)

+Docker volume is mounted so that demo package and app itself auto-reloads on any change in source files.
+Note that changes to spacy or utils directories will **NOT** result in a reload.

 ## Deployment
 In addition to prerequisites described earlier, this requires